MatheusJCastro/meafs/docs/manual.rst

-For the abundance, if a wide range is used, the :math:`\chi^2` may not be fully minimized, since the abundance in the synthetic spectrum only changes the lines os that specific element.
+For the abundance, if a wide range is used, the :math:`\chi^2` may not be fully minimized, since the abundance in the synthetic spectrum only changes the lines of that specific element.
 Therefore, a smaller range may benefit the minimization.
 The resolution of the spectrum can have a huge impact on this.